 Guests of Honor

 Guests of Honor are professionals and qualified experts in many different fields who are invited as the convention’s honored guests in a given year.
 Guests of Honor will be asked to participate in a minimum of six panels during the course of the convention.
 Guests of Honor are welcome and encouraged to participate in more than six panels should they wish to.
-Guests are also welcome and encouraged to participate in other events, such as attending any of our Mainstage shows, enjoying our evening Parties, and spending time with our members in a more relaxed setting.
+Guests of Honor are also welcome and encouraged to participate in other events, such as attending any of our Mainstage shows, enjoying our evening Parties, and spending time with our members in a more relaxed setting.

 CONvergence will cover the following expenses for each Guest of Honor and that person’s optional personal guest: